 Most people are not familiar with the law and may even feel intimidated by it.
 This is natural, but don't let it stop you.
 There are many resources to help you understand and use your legal rights.
 In addition, a lawyer, worker-protection agency, employee advocate, legal services organization, or other nonprofit organization may be able to help you with your particular situation.
-For more information on how to find help, see:
+For more information, visit the Resources section at: